Creating Plot Twists

 The thread the note belongs to (includes thread.meta with connector-specific data)

-Optional note key for external deduplication
+Optional note key or NoteWriteBackResult for external dedup + baseline tracking

 Parameters